pmjones/AutoRoute-benchmark/README.md

 - qux
 - quux

-That's 70 routes total, 7 URLs for each of the 10 resources.

-in the benchmark loop, 1000 times:

-- set up the 70 routes
-- then route to a random URL from the 70

-include the setup *inside* the loop to reflect the idea that routing happens exactly once in the request/response cycle, and setup occurs as part of that request/response cycle.
+... for 70 routes total, this benchmark measures the time to route to a random resource path, 1000 times.
+It includes the setup time to reflect the idea that routing happens exactly once in the request/response cycle, and router setup occurs as part of that request/response cycle.

-`php benchmark.php`, typical result:
+Executing `php bin/benchmark.php`, a typical result is:

     AutoRoute Runtime: 0.11585402488708
     FastRoute Runtime: 1.9126400947571
     FastRoute Cached:  0.17097496986389

-AutoRoute runtime is even faster than the cached FastRoute.
+As such, AutoRoute runtime is even faster than the cached FastRoute.